usaid-cs/yesterday-i-learned/random.md

 - ["Extravert"](http://www.phonearena.com/phones/LG-Extravert-2_id8589/photos) means "more green".
 - In Japan, [you can only buy fresh cartridges by returning the spent cartridges you bought on your last visit to the gun shop.](http://www.bbc.com/news/magazine-38365729)
 - The [Saturn V](https://en.wikipedia.org/wiki/Saturn_V) remains the tallest, heaviest, and most powerful rocket ever (used).
 15 were made, but 13 flew.
 None lost crew or payload.
 It burned ["22 tons of fuel a second"; "one minute into the launch, the Saturn V was already supersonic."](https://www.youtube.com/watch?v=y-cv_JJOxGI)
-- For whatever reason, [lamb is even more environmentally damaging than beef to produce](http://www.wri.org/blog/2016/04/sustainable-diets-what-you-need-know-12-charts). which is awful.
 - The general difference between [a product manager and project manager](https://blog.aha.io/the-product-manager-vs-project-manager/) seems to be that the product manager is one more layer up, being cross-functional in more things.
 - [Database normalisation](https://en.wikipedia.org/wiki/Database_normalization) refers to making tables and columns that make sense (to reduce redundancy).
 It comes in many normal forms; [here is the first normal form.](https://en.wikipedia.org/wiki/First_normal_form)
 - Bonds have had an incredible bull run over the last 20 years due to falling interest rates.
 Very unlikely that continues.